Willi Castro Player Props: Twins vs. Tigers

-Willi Castro is back in action for the Minnesota Twins versus Matthew Boyd and the Detroit TigersJune 15 at 7:10 PM ET.
+On Friday, Willi Castro (batting .176 in his past 10 games) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 8:10 PM ET.

-He returns to action for the first time since June 10, when he went 0-for-4 against the Blue Jays.
+In his last game, he strung together two hits (going 2-for-3 with a double and an RBI) against the Tigers.

 Willi Castro Game Info & Props vs. the Tigers